 The feature allows the ability to learn the status of a UK landline number including the standard HLR lookup responses LIVE and DEAD.
-Currently this feature is in its BETA testing phase and only available in the UK.
+Currently, this feature is in its BETA testing phase and is only available in the UK.
 More information about this feature is available to those who would like it.
 Simply get in touch using the contact details below.

 HLR Lookup testing environment

 Integrating the HLR Lookup API is relatively straightforward, however with a lot of new features and customers asking to run checks at 1m lookups per hour, we realised that having a testing environment was going to be an essential part of the integration process.